Aziz2597/HeapManagement/README.md

 # Malloc_free.c file

 Implements the “allocate” and “free” functions.
-It also ensures that adjacent free blacks are merged together.
+It also ensures that adjacent free blocks are merged together.

 ~~~C
 #include<stddef.h>